pojntfx/go-isc-dhcp/README.md

-# godhcpd
+# go-isc-dhcp

 Management daemons and CLIs for the ISC DHCP server and client.

 ## Overview

-`godhcpd` is a collection of management daemons and CLIs for the ISC DHCP server and client.
+`go-isc-dhcp` is a collection of management daemons and CLIs for the ISC DHCP server and client.
 The ISC DHCP server and client are built of two main components:

 - `dhcpd`, a DHCP server
 - `dhclient`, a DHCP client

-In a similar way, `godhcpd` is built of multiple components.
+In a similar way, `go-isc-dhcp` is built of multiple components.
 The components are:

 - `dhcpdd`, an ISC DHCP server management daemon with a gRPC interface
 - `dhclientd`, an ISC DHCP client management daemon with a gRPC interface